goinvo/InvoPlaybook/src/pages/running-a-project.md

 ### Post Meeting

-Immediately document your notes and post to Basecamp after the meeting.
-Message structure on Basecamp:
+Immediately document your notes and email summary after the meeting.
+Message structure:

 > Subject: Meeting Notes, date of meeting, and current project week with total weeks (ex.
 'Meeting Notes, 27.Oct.14 :: Week 8 of 10').
 >